creationix/movies/README.md

 ## Adding Content

 Convert your videos using handbrake on the iPad setting (the css is optimized for this resolution).
-Put the m4v files in a folder called "videos".
+Put the m4v files in a folder called "incoming" and create an empty folder called "videos".

 Then run the `makethumbs.sh` script to create thumbnails of each video at 30, 90, and 180 seconds.